thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

   * Get the posting table and copy it to the local file.
   * Get the label offset table and copy it to the local file.
   * Get the label index and copy it to the local file.
+  * Open question: How to get [Posting size to fetch](./201912_thanos_binary_index_header.md#posting-size-to-fetch)?

-With that effort building time and resources should be compared with downloading the prebuild `index-header` from bucket.
+With that effort building time and resources should be compared with downloading the prebuilt `index-header` from the bucket.
 This allows us to reduce complexity of the system as we don't need to cache that in object storage by compactor or even sidecar.

 Thanks to this format we can reuse most of the [FileReader](https://github.com/prometheus/prometheus/blob/de0a772b8e7d27dc744810a1a693d97be027049a/tsdb/index/index.go#L664) code